 What happens if there is no person listed in a will?

-If the minor child is unable to choose a guardian and conservator and if the last surviving parent failed to designate a guardian and conservator in his or her will, then the court will appoint the most suitable person, usually an adult brother or sister or other close adult relative who is willing to serve.
+If the minor child is unable to choose a guardian and conservator and if the last surviving parent failed to designate a guardian and conservator in his or her will, then the court will appoint the most suitable person, usually an adult brother or sister or another close adult relative who is willing to serve.

 An incapacitated or disabled person may designate his or her own guardian or conservator if, at the time of the hearing, the person is able to communicate a reasonable choice to the court.
 In addition, any competent adult person may designate a suitable person to serve as guardian or a suitable person or eligible corporation to serve as conservator, if done in writing and witnessed by at least two witnesses within five years before the date of the hearing.
 (Frequently such designations are made in).

-Durable Powers of Attorney, which are discussed elsewhere in this publication.)
-If no suitable person has been nominated by the incapacitated or disabled person, the court will consider appointing, in order: the spouse, parents, adult children, adult brothers and sisters and other close adult relatives.
+Durable Powers of Attorney, are discussed elsewhere in this publication.
+If no suitable person has been nominated by the incapacitated or disabled person, the court will consider appointing, in order: the spouse, parents, adult children, adult brothers and sisters, and other close adult relatives.
 If there are no relatives willing or able to serve, the court may appoint any suitable person (such as a close friend) or, if no one steps forward, the public administrator.
-A person need not be a resident of the state of Missouri to qualify for appointment as a guardian or conservator.
+A person need not be a resident of the state of Missouri to qualify for an appointment as a guardian or conservator.
 However, the court may consider the fact of non-residency when determining who may be suitable for appointment as a guardian or conservator.

-As defined by Missouri law, “an incapacitated person is one who is unable by reason of any physical or mental condition to receive and evaluate information or to communicate decisions to such an extent that he [or she] lacks capacity to meet essential requirements for food, clothing, shelter, safety or other care such that serious physical injury illness, or disease is likely to occur."
+As defined by Missouri law, “an incapacitated person is one who is unable by reason of any physical or mental condition to receive and evaluate information or to communicate decisions to such an extent that he [or she] lacks the capacity to meet essential requirements for food, clothing, shelter, safety or other care such that serious physical injury illness, or disease is likely to occur.”

-Similarly, a disabled person is one who is “unable by reason of any physical or mental condition to receive and evaluate information or to communicate decisions to such an extent that the person lacks ability to manage his [or her] financial resources."
+Similarly, a disabled person is one who is “unable by reason of any physical or mental condition to receive and evaluate information or to communicate decisions to such an extent that the person lacks the ability to manage his [or her] financial resources.”

 Under certain circumstances, a conservator may be appointed by the court for a person who has disappeared or is detained against his or her will.

 The answer depends upon whether the court has made a finding of total disability and incapacity or only partial disability and incapacity.
 If the court finds that a person is only partially disabled and partially incapacitated, the person is still presumed competent and loses only those rights specified in the order.
-A person who has disappeared or is being does not lose any rights.
+A person who has disappeared or is being done not lose any rights.
 On the other hand, if the court finds a person totally incapacitated or totally disabled, or both, the person is presumed to be incompetent for all legal purposes.

 A person who has been determined by a court to be disabled is referred to as a “protectee” and a person who has been determined by a court to be incapacitated is referred to as a “ward.”